Easterok/telegram-onboarding-kit/configuration-guide.md

 });
 ```

-The only required parameter for this `base.presset` is `slides`, which takes an array of other presets.
+The only required parameter for this `base.preset` is `slides`, which takes an array of other presets.

 ```ts
 export default defineConfig({